gvwilson/fiction/iffy/index.md

 Iffy pulled her nature book out of her mattress and lay on her stomach to page through it.
-The orca, the tiger, the gorilla...
+The orca, the tiger, the gorilla…
 She ran her fingers over the pictures, sounding out the handwritten comments beside them.
 *Mom took us to see the baby giraffes today,* said one.